C# Reflection: Everything You Need to Know about Reflection in C# (With Examples)

 Value Type and Reference Type in C#

-In this article, we will look at the difference between a value type and a reference type in the C# programming language.
+In this article, we’ll explore the difference between value types and reference types in the C# programming language.

-C# is a strongly-typed language, meaning every variable has a specific type that determines the values it can store and the operations it can perform.
-There are two main categories of Types in C#: Value and Reference type.
+C# is a strongly-typed language, meaning every variable has a specific type that dictates the values it can hold and the operations it can perform.
+There are two main categories of types in C#: value types and reference types.

-The diagram below illustrates the different data types in C#.
+The diagram below shows the different data types in C#.

 Value type and reference type in C#